DmytroHalai/SelfAssessment/Skills/Programming.md

   - Оbject: 🖐️ used
   - Collection: 🖐️ used
   - Set: 🖐️ used
-  - Hash table: 🎓 known
+  - Hash table: 🖐️ used
-  - Linked list: 🎓 known
+  - Linked list: 🖐️ used
-  - Doubly list: 🎓 known
+  - Doubly list: 🖐️ used
-  - Unrolled list: 🎓 known
+  - Unrolled list: 🖐️ used
   - Circular list: 🎓 known
-  - Queue: 🎓 known
+  - Queue: 🖐️ used
-  - Stack: 🎓 known
+  - Stack: 🖐️ used
-  - Deque: 👂 heard
+  - Deque: 🖐️ used
-  - Tree: 🎓 known
+  - Tree: 🖐️ used
-  - Graph: 🎓 known
+  - Graph: 🖐️ used
   - Iterator: 🎓 known
   - Mutable state: 🎓 known
   - Immutable state: 🎓 known
   - Serialization
-  - String parsing: 🎓 known
+  - String parsing: 🖐️ used
-  - JSON: 👂 heard
+  - JSON: 🖐️ used
   - JSON5: 👂 heard
   - YAML
 - Networking
-  - DNS
+  - DNS 🖐️ used
   - CDN
   - CORS
-  - IPv4: 👂 heard
+  - IPv4: 🖐️ used
-  - IPv6: 👂 heard
+  - IPv6: 🖐️ used
-  - NAT
+  - NAT 🖐️ used
-  - URL: 👂 heard
+  - URL: 🖐️ used
   - URN
   - URI: 👂 heard
 - Process and tools
-  - Compiler: 🎓 known
+  - Compiler: 🖐️ used
   - Just-in-time compilation: 🎓 known
   - Ahead-of-time compilation: 🎓 known
   - Transpiler: 📢 talked
-  - Linter: 📢 talked
+  - Linter: 🖐️ used
   - Polyfill: 👂 heard
   - Interpreter: 👂 heard
-  - Linker: 👂 heard
+  - Linker: 🖐️ used
   - Dynamic linking: 👂 heard
   - Static linking: 👂 heard
-  - Runtime: 👂 heard
+  - Runtime: 🖐️ used
-  - Virtual machine: 🎓 known
+  - Virtual machine: 🖐️ used
   - Register-based VM: 🎓 known
   - Stack-based VM: 👂 heard
   - Containerization: 👂 heard
-  - Debugger: 🎓 known
+  - Debugger: 🖐️ used
   - Tracing: 👂 heard
   - Garbage collection: 🎓 known
-  - Refactoring: 🎓 known
+  - Refactoring: 🖐️ used
-  - Code review: 🎓 known
+  - Code review: 🖐️ used
   - Exception: 🎓 known
-  - Unittesting: 🎓 known
+  - Unittesting: 🖐️ used
-  - git: 🎓 known
+  - git: 🖐️ used
-  - Github: 🎓 known
+  - Github: 🖐️ used
   - Docker: 👂 heard
   - Kubernetes: 👂 heard
   - GCC: 👂 heard